What are Antidepressants?

 Seratonin Specific Reuptake Inhibitors (SSRI) are a class of prescription medications approved for the treatment of depression and anxiety.
 The exact mechanism of action is unknown, but researchers believe in that in some individuals, these medications delay the speed at which the body’s naturally produced neurotransmitter Seratonin is reabsorbed, therefore prolonging the Seratonin’s naturally occurring pleasant effects.

 What are Antidepressants Used for?

-SSRI antidepressants are used to treat depression and anxiety, after non-pharmacological interventions such as lifestyle changes, stress management, and therapy or counseling have not helped alleviate the individual’s symptoms.
+SSRI antidepressants are used to treat depression and anxiety, after non-pharmacological interventions such as lifestyle changes, stress management, and therapy or counselling have not helped alleviate the individual’s symptoms.

 What are the Side Effects of Antidepressants?

-There are a wide-range of side effects than can occur with antidepressants.
-Mild physical side-effects include nausea, dry-mouth, mild lethargy, or mild agitation, and these frequently resolve fairly quickly.
+There are a wide range of side effects that can occur with antidepressants.
+Mild physical side-effects include nausea, dry mouth, mild lethargy, or mild agitation, and these frequently resolve fairly quickly.
 More serious side effects include sexual side effects, mood swings, rashes, tics, stomach upset, agitation, profound lethargy, and in some cases, suicidal thinking and/or suicide.
 Some SSRIs are also considered significantly dangerous for pregnancy, breastfeeding, and prenatal exposure.